norseghost/norseghost.github.io/_posts/2019-11-18-the-toll-of-emotion-work.md

 ---
 title: "The Toll of Emotion Work"
-tags: [sociology, personal, social work, emotional labor, special needs]
+tags: sociology, personal, "social work", "emotional labor", "special needs"
 ---

 I've been doing “emotion work” most of my adult life; a lot of it in assisting the (very) differently abled.